pnp/powershell/documentation/Set-PnPPropertyBagValue.md

 Set-PnPPropertyBagValue -Key MyKey -Value MyValue
 ```

-This sets or adds a value to the current web property bag
+This sets or adds a value to the current web property bag.

 ### EXAMPLE 2
 ```powershell
 Set-PnPPropertyBagValue -Key MyKey -Value MyValue -Folder /
 ```

-This sets or adds a value to the root folder of the current web
+This sets or adds a value to the root folder of the current web.

 ### EXAMPLE 3
 ```powershell
 Set-PnPPropertyBagValue -Key MyKey -Value MyValue -Folder /MyFolder
 ```

-This sets or adds a value to the folder MyFolder which is located in the root folder of the current web
+This sets or adds a value to the folder MyFolder which is located in the root folder of the current web.

 ## PARAMETERS